dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 ### Conventional routing order

-Routing only matches a combination of action and controller that are defined by the app.
+Conventional routing only matches a combination of action and controller that are defined by the app.
 This is intended to simplify cases where conventional routes overlap.
 Adding routes using <xref:Microsoft.AspNetCore.Builder.ControllerEndpointRouteBuilderExtensions.MapControllerRoute*>, <xref:Microsoft.AspNetCore.Builder.ControllerEndpointRouteBuilderExtensions.MapDefaultControllerRoute*>, and <xref:Microsoft.AspNetCore.Builder.ControllerEndpointRouteBuilderExtensions.MapAreaControllerRoute*> defines a priority order for the routing system to respect.
 Matches from a route that appears earlier have a higher priority.
 Conventional routing is order-dependent.
 In general, routes with areas should be placed earlier as they're more specific than routes without an area.
 [Dedicated conventional routes](#dcr) with catch all route parameters like `{*article}` can make a route too [greedy](#greedy), meaning that it matches URLs that you intended to be matched by other routes.
 Put the greedy routes later in the route table to prevent greedy matches.

 <a name="best"></a>